EveRy voIce matTers.

 ‘Share the stories.
 Not just the ones I tell you, but the ones the land is whispering to you, the ones waiting to be heard.
 Take them to the people.
 Help them hear.
 Help them see.
 Help them remember.’

-Ngarra is one of the ways I promised to honor that request.
-It’s a way to amplify voices that have been silenced, to help the young ones reclaim their stories and share them with a world that desperately needs to hear them.
-Ngarra is more than an arts project, it’s a movement of reciprocity, of giving and sharing.
-It’s a promise to the next generation that their perspectives matter, that their voices can spark real change in their own communities and far beyond.
-And it’s an invitation for all of us to gather around the same fire, that we are all connected, and that by lifting each other’s voices, we ensure no one stands alone.
+Ngarra is one of the ways I promised to do that.
+It’s a way to amplify voices that have been silenced or drowned out, to help young people reclaim their stories and share them with a world that desperately needs to hear them, and to awaken a deeper sense of belonging, pride, and purpose in those who have long been made to feel invisible.
+By lifting each other’s voices, we ensure no one stands alone.

-This is why we do what we do.
-Because the most important thing is the stories.
-Because the most important ones are the next generations.
-Because Dig trusted me to tend to this fire, and this fire is meant to be shared.
+Dig trusted me to tend to this fire, and this fire is meant to be shared.
 When you sit by it, you feel its warmth, you hear the stories being shared – you are reminded that we are all connected, that we all have a place, and that the way forward is together.

 Operating as a not-for-profit and donating 100% of all profits to community initiatives allows us to stay true to our values and what was asked of us.
 It ensures that our resources, energy, and focus are directed toward empowering the youth, supporting community, and nurturing the creative expression of those whose voices have too often been marginalized, silenced, or drowned out.
 We exist to serve, to uplift, and to connect – not to accumulate wealth or power.
 We are accountable to the communities we serve, not to shareholders.
-This accountability to the lore ensures that every decision we make is in the best interest of those who entrust us with their stories, their hopes, and their futures.
-It also allows us to reinvest every dollar earned back into the communities we work with, creating a cycle of support that builds resilience, fosters creativity, and inspires lasting change.

 Being a not-for-profit project is a reflection of the lore, the stories, the communities, the people and the land that guide us.
 Our work is built on the principles of reciprocity, community, and sustainability – not on competition or individual gain.
-Napagi napagi.
-Gadugi.
-Ganoñhsésge.
-Wóohečhota.
-K’é: K’é.
-Wherever you go in the world there is the same way – because it’s the right way.

 NGARRA’s Uganda Village project is a community-based initiative aimed at empowering youth in a remote village in Uganda through the transformative power of photography and storytelling.